-Argentina is officially considered to be a hyperinflationary economy due to the inflation rate exceeding 100% consistently for three years (47.6% being the official government inflation rate as published by the Argentine government in 2018) and several other qualitative factors.
+Argentina is officially considered to be a hyperinflationary economy due to the inflation rate exceeding 100% consistently for more than three years and several other qualitative factors.
 As a result, IAS 29 is applied, which requires financial statements based on historical cost be restated to correct the loss of purchasing power of the Argentinean peso.
 Entities with the Argentinean peso as their functional currency apply the requisite Wholesale Price Index as published by the Government Board of the Argentine Federation of Professional Councils of Economic Sciences ("FACPCE") from the beginning of the period in which the economy became hyperinflationary.
 As a result, financial results are presented as if the Argentinean economy had always been hyperinflationary.
-Monetary assets and liabilities are not restated because they are already expressed in terms of the monetary unit current as at February 29, 2020.
-Non-monetary assets and liabilities (items which are not already expressed in terms of the monetary unit as at February 29, 2020) are restated by applying the relevant index.
+Monetary assets and liabilities are not restated because they are already expressed in terms of the monetary unit current as at May 31, 2020.
+Non-monetary assets and liabilities (items which are not already expressed in terms of the monetary unit as at May 31, 2020) are restated by applying the relevant index.
 Once the financial results of the Argentinean subsidiaries were adjusted for inflation the restated financial statements were translated at the closing rates into the presentation currency of the Company, being C\$.